opensourcehacker/sevabot/README.rst

 Generic purpose hack-it-together Skype bot

-* Sends incoming messages to chat from any source over HTTP requests.
-This allows the bot to be connected to virtually any system.
+* Has extensible command system based on UNIX scripts

-* Will be able to run scripts and report
+* Send chat message nofications from any system using HTTP GET requests

 It is based on `Skype4Py framework <https://github.com/stigkj/Skype4Py>`_